First Blood (novel): Plot

-It is eventually revealed to Teasle that Rambo was a member of an elite Green Beret unit in Vietnam; he has extensive experience in guerrilla warfare and survival tactics and received the Medal of Honor.
+It is revealed to Teasle that Rambo was a member of an elite Green Beret unit in Vietnam; he has extensive experience in guerrilla warfare and survival tactics and received the Medal of Honor.
 Since his discharge from the Army, he has been unable to hold down a job, thus forcing him to live as a drifter.
-Teasle, bitter over the deaths of his men but also finding himself sympathetic to Rambo's plight, insists on helping capture him even though his health is beginning to deteriorate from the injuries he suffered while pursuing Rambo.
-Rambo also finds himself torn between his instinct to keep fighting and his sense of self-preservation; he refuses to take the opportunity to escape because the rush of battle is simply too much for him to resist.
+Teasle, bitter over the deaths of his men but also finding himself sympathetic to Rambo's plight, insists on helping capture him even though his health is beginning to deteriorate from his recent injuries.
+Rambo also finds himself torn between his instinct to keep fighting and his sense of self-preservation; he refuses to take the opportunity to escape because the rush of battle is too much for him to resist.

-Teasle meets Colonel Sam Trautman, the director of the Green Beret program; Trautman helps reorganize the National Guard units to better track Rambo, who is struggling with his wounds and starving.
-Two civilians hunting him alert the National Guard to his presence before being killed, and Rambo seals himself inside an abandoned mine, where he is badly bitten and scratched by a bat colony while looking for a way out.
-Teasle finally collapses and is taken back to town, where he wakes up in his office after having a vision that reveals where Rambo is headed next: Madison.
-Having stolen a police car and a supply of dynamite, Rambo starts blowing up most of the town, including the police headquarters, and sets fire to two gas stations.
+Captain Sam Trautman, the director of the Green Beret program, helps reorganize the National Guard units to track Rambo, who is struggling with his own wounds and starving.
+Two civilians hunting him alert the National Guard to his presence before being killed.
+Rambo seals himself inside an abandoned mine and is bitten and scratched by a bat colony while looking for a way out.
+Teasle collapses, is taken back to town and wakes up in his office after having a vision that reveals that Rambo is heading to Madison.
+Having stolen a police car and dynamite, Rambo starts blowing up most of the town, including the police headquarters, and sets fire to two gas stations.

-Teasle, anticipating his path, manages to surprise Rambo and shoots him in the chest, but is himself wounded in the stomach by a return shot.
-Rambo flees town, and Teasle follows.
-Both men are essentially dying by this point; the only thing keeping them alive is a mix of pride and a desire to justify their actions.
-As Trautman and the National Guard arrive, Rambo makes his way out to a shed, where he prepares to take his own life using his last stick of dynamite.
-Seeing Teasle walking towards him and deciding that it would be better to die fighting, Rambo fires at him to get his attention, but to his surprise and disappointment, Teasle is hit and falls over.
-For a moment, Rambo reflects on how he had missed his chance of a decent death because he is now too weak to light the fuse, then suddenly feels the explosion he had expected — but in the head, not the stomach.
+Teasle surprises Rambo and shoots him in the chest, but is himself wounded in the stomach by a return shot.
+A dying Rambo flees town, and Teasle follows.
+As Trautman and the National Guard arrive, Rambo reaches a shed and prepares to commit suicide using his last stick of dynamite.
+Seeing Teasle walking towards him and deciding that it would be better to die fighting, Rambo fires at him to get his attention, but to his disappointment, Teasle is hit and falls over.
+Rambo feels disappointed that he is now too weak to light the fuse.
+Then, he gets shot in the head by Trautman.
 Rambo dies, satisfied that he has come to a fitting end.
-Trautman returns to the dying Teasle and tells him that he managed to finish off Rambo with a shotgun.
 Teasle relaxes, experiences a moment of affection for Rambo, and then dies.